mjeng/tictactoe/README.md

 # tictactoe
 A simple tictactoe iPhone app.
 Has aesthetic visuals and animations.
+Run in Xcode iPhone emulator!